But is it always paradise?

 Both our sons were born here.
 Arthur has just turned 2 and his baby brother Freddie was born in August.
 As I do not have a working visa it’s a great time for us to have started a family and allowing me to be a stay at home mum; something I definitely wouldn’t have been able to do had we stayed in the UK!

 C: A group of six of us arrived at the same time as the school had hired other teachers, I was the only non-teacher of the group.
-We were greated at the airport by the head teacher.
+We were greeted at the airport by the head teacher.
 It was at this point we were informed that there was a severe water drought going in and that mine and Mark’s house was without water.
-Oh, and that we were going out to dinner that night at a nice restaurant owned by one of the board of governors.
+Oh, and that we were going out to dinner that night at a nice restaurant owned by one of the Board of Governors.

 When we arrived at our house there was mixed emotions!
 The house itself was pretty nice, with a definite small holiday apartment feel to it.
 However, it was very hot and really very dirty.
 The previous tenants had worked at the school and had left only a week before, but they had left it in a real state.